Belgian-Coder/Windows_Installation_scripts/readme.md

 Special thanks to Noel Bundick for [this script](https://gist.github.com/noelbundick/9c804a710eb76e1d6a234b14abf42a52).
 This will stop Windows Defender from scanning WSL files.
 Scanning WSL files often gives false positives and, at the moment, does not offer any security for Linux systems.

+#### Install and select Node version

+NVM (Node Version Manager) will be installed in the 1st script.
+This application will give you the possibility to install and switch between different Node versions.
+By default the script will install the latest version (Non-LTS).
+It is possible to install versions by executing NVM install [version number here].